spack/spack/lib/spack/docs/basic_usage.rst

 ``spack compilers`` to get a list; more on this below.

 The compiler spec can be followed by an optional *compiler version*.
-A compiler version specifier looks exactly like a package version specifier.
+A compiler-version specifier looks exactly like a package-version specifier.
 Version specifiers will associate with the nearest package name or compiler specifier to their left in the spec.